CodemasonHQ/docs/introduction.md

 Of course, we'll repeat this process a handful of times while we stitch together a bunch of the DevOps stuff that we **must have** because otherwise our project isn't a *real* project...

-Then, once we've successfully thrown our adhoc DevOps process together, we can slowly back away from our house of cards.
+Then, once we've successfully thrown our adhoc DevOps process together, we can slowly back away from our house of cards and get back to coding.
 Only to do it all again for the next project.

 Codemason was a passion project borne out of that frustration.